chris-munn/gforces-tech-challenge-angular/README.md

 -------

-When you feel like you've completed the challenge, please submit a PR to master, accompanied by an email to Chris at [chris.munn@gforces.co.uk][1] letting him know that you've finished.
+When you feel like you've completed the challenge, please email the zip file  (please do not include the node_modules folder) to [chris.munn@gforces.co.uk][1] with the Email Subject: `GForces Tech Challenge: {YOUR_NAME}` letting him know that you've finished.

 [logo]: src/assets/logo.svg
 [1]: mailto:chris.munn@gforces.co.uk